SiFTW/MitchellLabWebsite/content/post/lymit24/hero.md

 # Note.
 An optional note to show underneath the links.
 [cta_note]
-  label = 'Registration deadline: 31st July 2022'
+  label = 'Registration deadline: 31st May 2024'
 +++

-**Lymphoid Malignancies with Interdisciplinary Techniques (LyMIT)**
+**Lymphoid and Myeloid malignancies with Interdisciplinary Techniques (LyMIT)**

 A new meeting focused on highlighting exciting novel research that uses interdisciplinary techniques to understand blood cancer.

 University of Sussex.

-6th September 2022.
+25th June 2024.